 International students are eligible, but they must hold a valid F-1 or J-1 visa and appropriate work authorization especially if they are receiving compensation for the internships.
 All international students must obtain written permission from their Designated School Official or Responsible Visa Officer at their university stating that they are in valid immigration status and eligible to do an internship at the Center.

 The Wilson Center is unable to sponsor visas for interns.
-If you are not an international student studying in the U.S. on a F-1 or J-1 visa, then you have to go through an outside organization (internship placement agency) that will sponsor your visa.
+If you are an international student not already studying in the U.S. on a F-1 or J-1 visa, then you have to go through an outside organization (internship placement agency) that will sponsor your visa.

 Typical research assistants are students of political science; U.S. government/politics; international relations; history (including US history); foreign languages; international affairs; regional studies; economics; public policy; security studies; journalism and similar disciplines, though students of many other fields of study have sometimes been selected.
 New scholars are constantly arriving at the Wilson Center, and it can be difficult to predict what specific projects will be carried out in the future.
 For that reason, all interested students are encouraged to apply.